-3.6.5.1 Inventory of RW in Storage

-Low-level Radioactive Waste.
+3.6.5.1 Inventory of RW in Storage Low-level Radioactive Waste.

-Most of the wastes produced in Malaysia are from small uses of radioactive material.
-The mostly low-level aqueous liquid radioactive wastes generated at research laboratories are processed so that their radioactivity is reduced to a level below the standards prescribed by law.
-Organic liquid wastes are stored in suitable containers before absorption and further treatment.
+Most of the wastes produced in Malaysia are from small applications of radioactive material.
+Most of the low-level aqueous liquid radioactive wastes are generated at research laboratories and processed to reduce the radioactivity to a level below the standards as required by the law.
+Organic liquid wastes are currently being stored in suitable containers for further treatment.
 The solid wastes are placed in 200-liter drums for processing (decay storage, volume reduction, etc.) before temporary storage.
 The current storage facility is located nearby the waste processing area.